Do-It-Yourself Performance Planning Program

 In this Module, we’ll describe the program and what we expect it to do for your business or organization.
 We’ll also introduce you to the other elements available to complete the program, including the simple, practical forms used in each of those elements.
 In all, these modules will give you the information and the tools to create a total program which, if used diligently and consistently, will improve productivity, employee job satisfaction and profitability.

-Let’s review features and benefits of a complete Performance Planning program.
+Let’s review features and benefits of a complete Performance Management program.

 Matching Organization and Employee Objectives